Ryan Lab Group

 Email: nbuon@unc.edu

-Nick Buoncristiani is a first-year PhD student in the Human Movement Sciences program.
-He obtained both his BS in Physical Education and MS Kinesiology with a concentration in Exercise Physiology from Western Kentucky University in 2019 and 2022, respectively.
+Nick Buoncristiani is a third-year PhD student in the Human Movement Sciences program.
+He obtained both his BS in Physical Education and MS in Kinesiology with a concentration in Exercise Physiology from Western Kentucky University in 2019 and 2022, respectively.
 His research interests include enhancing the health, safety, and occupational performance of tactical populations (e.g., firefighters) through physical testing and exercise intervention.
-Nick is a Certified Strength and Conditioning Specialist (CSCS) and Tactical Strength and Conditioning Facilitator (TSAC-F) through the National Strength and Conditioning Association (NSCA).
+Nick is a certified strength and conditioning specialist (CSCS) and tactical strength and conditioning facilitator (TSAC-F) through the National Strength and Conditioning Association (NSCA).
 He is also a member of the American College of Sports Medicine (ACSM) and NSCA.
-Outside of academics, Nick enjoys resistance training and spending time with family and friends.
+Outside of academics, Nick enjoys resistance training and spending time with friends and family.

 Amber Schmitz, BA